Flynn500/Flynn-Wilson/README.md

 ## Dubious
 Dubious is a Python library for propagating uncertainty through mathematical expressions using Monte Carlo simulation, allowing uncertain values to behave like normal numerical objects.
 You can use `Uncertain()` objects as a wrapper for distributions, apply numerical methods, and calculate statistics about the resulting uncertainty.

-I had the personal constraint for this project of using minimal external libraries.
+I had the personal constraint for this project of using minimal external dependencies.
 Other than a library for fast array computation (originally numpy), I wanted to implement as much myself as is possible.

 An example:
 ```python